lf-/RenameThisDimension/README.md

 Date: 2014-12-15.
 Implemented: nope.
 That is all.

-This implements the oft-demanded feature in the form of a button in the sketch menu.
+This implements the oft-demanded feature in the form of a button in the right click menu of a dimension.

 ## Usage

-Select a sketch dimension, then in the Sketch panel, click Rename Dimension.
+Select a sketch dimension, then in the right click menu, select Rename Dimension.

 ## Building